trottadavide/trottadavide.github.io/content/home/talks.md

   view: 1
   columns: '1'
 ---
 Below you can find some slides and videos of recent talks.
-For a complete list of talks, yo can see my curriculum.
+For a complete list of talks see my curriculum.